-Dry stone walling is a construction method using only stone with no mortar to cement the rocks together.
-A dry stone structure obtains its stability through a unique construction method of creating a load bearing facade of interlocking stones.
+Dry stone walling is a construction method using only stone, with no mortar to cement the rocks together.
+A dry stone retaining wall obtains its stability through a unique construction method of creating a load-bearing facade of interlocking stones.

-As Clive often says the wonder of a dry stone wall is that it is a living entity with plants growing in its pockets and native animals finding homes in its recesses.
-The wall itself is ever changing with the hues of the rock changing colour after a rain and the walls ability to move and adapt around a tree as it ages gracefully on its bank.
-Ultimately a dry stone wall will not only be enjoyed by you the garden lover but by generations beyond..
+As Clive often says, the wonder of a dry stone wall for a garden is that it is a living entity, with plants growing in its pockets and native animals finding homes in its recesses.
+The wall itself is ever-changing, with the hues of the rock changing colour after rain and the wall’s ability to move and adapt around a tree as it grows and ages gracefully.
+Ultimately, a dry stone wall will not only be enjoyed by you, the garden lover, but by generations beyond.

 Talk to Clive, our Principal Designer & Landscaper.